s2nx-sathkara/sathkara/README.md

 - Client Site - React JS (For web)
 - API - Node JS, Express JS (Hosted on AWS)
 - Database - Mongo DB

+## CodeCon 3.0

+This app was developed for SLIIT CodeCon 3.0 hackathon and secured the first place.